miroesli/.dotfiles/ARCH_INSTALL.md

 $ hwclock --show
 ```

+If dual booting with windows, your time may be incorrect on the linux machine right now.
+To correct this check the [Arch linux Instructions](https://wiki.archlinux.org/index.php/System_time#UTC_in_Windows) or the [tutorial here](https://www.howtogeek.com/323390/how-to-fix-windows-and-linux-showing-different-times-when-dual-booting/).

-The local time and hardware clock should both be your current time.
-If it is not, download the [ntp](https://wiki.archlinux.org/index.php/Network_Time_Protocol_daemon) package and update the time.
+If the local time and hardware clock are still not your current time, download the [ntp](https://wiki.archlinux.org/index.php/Network_Time_Protocol_daemon) package and update the time.

 ```bash
 $ pacman -S ntp